8 Best Homeowners Insurance Companies in Maryland of 2025

 So, Do I Need Flood Coverage?

-Homeowners insurance never covers flooding caused by water that comes from outside your home.
+Homeowners insurance never covers flooding caused by water outside your home.

-In Maryland, since flood damage is prominent, a homeowner should take out a separate flood insurance policy to cover belongings that may be damaged due to natural floods.
+Since flood damage is prominent in Maryland, a homeowner should take out a separate flood insurance policy to cover belongings that may be damaged due to natural floods.

 What Else is Not Covered in Homeowners Insurance in Maryland?